phrase/phrase-in-context-editor-symfony/README.md

 ### Development

 #### Translate in Symfony with ICE
-Translate as you would normally would in Symfony:
+As our adapter is now decorating the translator service, you wTranslate as you would normally would in Symfony:

 1. Through the `translator` service's `trans` method, e.g. translating from inside a controller:
    ```php